 What is Benchmark Testing?

-Benchmark Testing is used to validate the product value of the system software application or the web-based software application, against the regulations set by the development team or the system architecture, in order to maintain or enhance the reputation of the application.
-This product value determination process involves various testing flow, depending on the regulations fixed for the application.
+Benchmark Testing is used to validate the product value of the system software application or the web-based software application against the regulations set by the development team or the system architecture to maintain or enhance the application’s reputation.
+This product value determination process involves various testing flows, depending on the regulations fixed for the application.
 In most cases, it is achieved by exposing the application for a round of performance testing.

-It must be repeatable so that the performance measurements can be captured, and the variation needs to be noted and it should be only a few percents every time the test is being run.
+It must be repeatable so that the performance measurements can be captured, and the variation needs to be noted, and it should be only a few percent every time the test is being run.
 This helps in changes to be made to the application in order to determine if the performance can be improved or degraded.
 This testing can also be combined with security testing.
 For example, we can consider benchmark testing firewalls.
 This needs that the system can be merged with different security violations simultaneously and executed so that the benchmark for performance can be determined.
 As a part of the Software Development Life Cycle, it can have both developers and database administrators involved which helps in getting the current performance and then it helps in improving the performance.

 How it is Performed?

 It must be performed in the same environment and the same conditions as expected so that a comparison factor can be obtained.
 It helps in setting up a benchmark and doing further operations accordingly.
 The pre-requisites for this involves: